-But the race for the European places is heating up nicely as teams head into their final two games and it is set to go right down to the wire.
+But the race for the European places is heating up nicely as we head into the final few games and it is set to go right down to the wire.

 Here’s what is on the line this weekend and what could get resolved…

 Man City have been crowned champions and so have secured their place in the Champions League next season.
 They will face Chelsea in the final of this year’s elite European competition on May 29.

 Likewise, Manchester United have already confirmed a top-four finish this season but they still need at least one more win to be sure of finishing second.
 The Red Devils will then face Villarreal in the Europa League final on May 26.

 The top four teams in the Premier League will qualify for the group stages of the Champions League while winning either of Europe’s tournaments will also secure a place in the group phase.

 A maximum of five English teams can play in the Champions League.